Skip to content

 View details

-Turnover of the Technology Industry in Finland, Percentage Change for the Latest Time Period (Economic Outlook May 2026)
+Production Volume of the Technology Industry in Finland (Economic Outlook August 2026)

 View details

 Million euros, at current prices.
-Latest observation January-March 2026.
+Latest observation April-June 2026.

 Source: Technology Industries of Finland's order book survey